Servo Motor with Raspberry Pi Pico using MicroPython

 Demonstration

-To see the demo of above code, copy this code to Thonny IDE.
-Also, attach the servo motor with Raspberry Pi Pico as shown in the connection diagram above.
-You will see the servo motor’s arm rotating from 0-180 and 180-0 degrees continuously as shown in the video below:
+Copy the code above into Thonny IDE and connect the servo motor to the Raspberry Pi Pico as shown in the connection diagram.
+Run the script and you will see the servo arm sweep continuously from 0 to 180 degrees and back, as shown in the video below.

 You may also like to read other Raspberry Pi Pico tutorials: